diana-hep/spark-root/README.md

     [WrappedArray([91.52747,0.0,-2.2693365,-2.974106], [67.13079,0.0,-2.2886407,-2.958496], [46.67421,0.0,-1.9730823,1.4727383])]

 ------
-each WrappedArray corresponds to 1 TTree Entry with 2 or more muon objects per muon.
+each WrappedArray corresponds to 1 TTree Entry with 2 or more muon objects per 1 Array.
 Can use pattern matching with case classes.
 ------
 scala> case class Muon(pt: Float, q: Int, eta: Float, phi: Float);